AI Decision Making For Your Enterprise

 AI Decision Making

 AI decision making is a natural progression from data-driven decision-making.
-Both AI-driven and data-driven decision processes base decisions on data, with one crucial difference: human involvement, or in AI’s case, a lack thereof.
+Both AI-driven and data-driven decision making processes base decisions on data, with one crucial difference: human brain involvement, or in AI’s case, a lack thereof.

 - You identify data-collection opportunities and set goals.